 Approach to Therapy

-My approach to therapy draws from my training in psychodynamic psychotherapy.
-What this means is an understanding that our early relationships with our parents and caregivers create an imprint in our minds and bodies for how we understand ourselves and our relationships.
+My approach to therapy draws from my training in relational psychodynamic psychotherapy.
+What this means is an understanding that our early relationships with caregivers create a template for how we perceive — both consciously and unconsciously — ourselves and our current relationships.
 Profound freedom and clarity can result from unearthing these connections between the past and present.

 My work is also strongly informed by polyvagal theory and somatic practices, both of which center the body and, more specifically, the autonomic nervous system, as the platform on which our sense of safety, self, and connection are built.
 How we move through the world – turning toward, backing away, sometimes connecting, other times isolating – is guided by the autonomic nervous system.
 Actively engaging with our nervous system’s cues can be a source of lasting empowerment.
 What this sounds like in therapy can be questions like: “Where do you notice this in your body?
 When you have this thought what sensations come up in your body?
 When you have that emotion what does your body want to do?”